 Only California Community College districts are eligible to apply.
 In addition, only those applicants that have the Deputy Sector Navigator candidate identified may apply.
+It is preferred that the candidate/District be proximate to and have existing relationships with prominent ICT firms within the region.
 At the discretion of the Chancellor's Office, an interview with the Deputy Sector Navigator may be required prior to final selection.

 The intent of this grant is to target investment at priority and emergent sectors as chosen by each of the ten regions of the State and meet the intent of specific objectives of the Economic and Workforce Development Program and the Career Technical Education Pathways Program.
-The allocated funding for 66 Deputy Sector Navigator Package grants has been determined by this regional selection.
+The allocated funding for Deputy Sector Navigator Package grants has been determined by this regional selection.
 It is a requirement of the Chancellor's Office that the applications will match one of the priority or emergent sectors chosen by the region in which the applicant is applying and that the fiscal agent is one of the Districts within that region.
-See

-Appendix C - Deputy Sector Navigator - Allocation of Available Grants to determine allocation of the 66 grants within sectors, regions and eligible fiscal agents.
+See Appendix C - Deputy Sector Navigator - Allocation of Available Grants to determine allocation of the 66 grants within sectors, regions and eligible fiscal agents.
 Sectors are identified as Far North, North, Bay Area, Interior Bay Area, Central Valley, South Central Coast, Los Angeles, Orange, Desert/Inland Empire, and San Diego/Imperial.